vignesh-deltaforge/valleyair/README.md

 - **User query** enters the LangGraph workflow (see below).
 - **QueryContextAgent**: Rewrites the query and generates BM25 keywords.
 - **SpecializedRetrievalAgent**: Retrieves relevant docs using both BM25 and vector search, then reranks with a cross-encoder.
-- **ResponseSynthesisAgent**: Synthesizes a concise, helpful answer using the LLM and retrieved context.
+- **ResponseSynthesisAgent**/**StreamingResponseSynthesisAgent**: Synthesizes a concise, helpful answer using the LLM and retrieved context, with streaming support for the UI.

 ---

-## 🤖 LangGraph Workflow
+## 🤖 Multi-Agent Workflow (LangGraph)

 ```mermaid
 graph TD